Cell Towers

 Do Wireless Carriers Own Many Towers?

 Not anymore.
-Historically, wireless carriers once owned towers with some carriers even operating their own tower companies (T-Mobile Towers, AT&T Towers, US Cellular Towers).
-However, over the last 15 years, the tower companies have bought towers from wireless carriers.
-The carriers who saw the towers as extra non-critical assets that could be exchanged for capital.
+Historically, wireless carriers once owned towers, with some carriers even operating their own tower companies (T-Mobile Towers, AT&T Towers, and US Cellular Towers).
+However, over the last 15 years, tower companies have bought towers from wireless carriers.
+The carriers saw the towers as extra non-critical assets that could be exchanged for capital.
 Some of the largest tower acquisitions include:

 1. Verizon sold 11,324 towers to American Tower in 2015